-Gravity is a powerful, inescapable force that surrounds us at all times - and it also underpins one of the most establishedstorage technologies, pumped hydro-power.
-Currently the most common type of energy storage is pumped hyroelectric facilities, and we have employed this utility-scale gravity storage technology for the better part of the last century in the United States and around the world.
+Gravity is a powerful, inescapable force that surrounds us at all times – and it also underpins one of the most established energy storage technologies, pumped hydro-power.
+Currently the most common type of energy storage is pumped hydroelectric facilities, and we have employed this utility-scale gravity storage technology for the better part of the last century in the United States and around the world.

-A hydroelectric dam relies on waterdown through a turbine to create electricity to be used on the grid.
-In order to store energy for use at a later time, there are a number of different projects that use pumps to elevate water into a retained pool behind a dam - creating an on-demand energy source that can be unleashed rapidly.
-When more energy is needed on the grid, that pool is opened up to run through turbines and produce electricity.
+A hydroelectric dam relies on water flowing through a turbine to create electricity to be used on the grid.
+In order to store energy for use at a later time, there are a number of different projects that use pumps to elevate water into a retained pool behind a dam – creating an on-demand energy source that can be unleashed rapidly.
+When more energy is needed on the grid, water from that pool is run through turbines to produce electricity.